 Face Value of a Sovereign, Britannia and Krugerrand

 Many gold and silver coins carry legal tender status in the UK.
-Those coins carrying a denomination have the benefuit of capital gains tax emeption.
+Those coins carrying a denomination in pounds sterling have the benefuit of capital gains tax exmeption.

 Face Value of a Sovereign

-Sovereigns carry a face value of £1 (one pound) and are legal UK tender.
+Sovereigns, being a pound sterling coin, carry a face value of £1 (one pound) and are legal UK tender.
 The pound sterling had been a unit of account for centuries and in 1489 Henry VII struck the first gold sovereign assigning it a face value of £1.
 In modern times the gold value far outweighs the face value and gold sovereign trades are done based on actual gold weight rather than as a unit of currency.
-The fact the UK government still classes the sovereign as legal tender allows investors the benefit of reducing their capital gains tax liabilities.
+The fact the British government still classes the sovereign as a pound sterling coin allows investors the benefit of reducing their capital gains tax liabilities.
 We have a page dedicated to how to avoid paying capital gains tax.

 Face Value of a Britannia

-Britannia coins are legal tender in the UK and carry the benefit of a capital gains tax exemption.
+British Britannias are pound sterling coins and carry the benefit of a capital gains tax exemption.
 The face value differs between gold and silver and we include both technical specifications below for compariosn: